Common types of fraud

 Fraudulent individuals might steal the actual physical card or virtual card information.
 Then, they make purchases without your authorization.

-Other names for card fraud include remote purchase fraud and card not present (CNP) fraud.
+Other names for card fraud include remote purchase fraud and card-not-present (CNP) fraud.

 How can you prevent card fraud?